conda-forge/python-feedstock/README.md

 Java.
 The language provides constructs intended to enable clear programs on both a small and large scale.

+We provide some meta packages for convenience.
+To get a CPython flavour, use

+    conda install cpython

+To get the freethreading build (i.e. without the Global Interpreter Lock - GIL)

+    conda install python-freethreading

+To get the default build (i.e. with the GIL)

+    conda install python-gil

+To enable the use of the experimental JIT compiler in CPython

+    conda install python-jit

+or set the environment variable PYTHON_JIT=1.
+Note that the JIT support is available for x86_64 builds only.

 Current build status
 ====================